EmilRamsvik/Digital-Garden/docs/Articles/Articles.md

 # Thoughts
-- I tihnk a good and smart strategy is to work with yourself to go back and read what you thought was interesting.
+- I think a good and smart strategy is to work with yourself to go back and read what you thought was interesting.
-- This page works as a placeholder folder, all the articles where I cannot find a parent file to store the links.
+- This page works as a placeholder folder for oall the articles where I cannot find a parent file to store the links.